Police officers work to prevent and solve crime, keep the peace, and respond to criminal activities and emergencies.

 Police officers need to be:

-- able to relate to a wide range of people and cultures
+- able to relate to and have empathy for people from all cultures and backgrounds

 - mature and responsible, and able to keep information private

 - good at solving problems and making decisions

 - patient and helpful with a sense of humour

 - disciplined and able to remain calm in emergencies